meangolden/meangolden/README.md

 👋 Hi, I’m @meangolden, a mathematician and communications engineer passionate about problem-solving and design optimisation.

-👩‍👧 Taking time off work to nurture the next generation.
+👩‍👧 Taking time off work to nurture the next generation!

 🎨 In my free time, I explore string art patterns.